sigmauu/www1/README.md

-Get good at fortnite nerds
+Get good at fortnite idiots